 Corporate Tax Cuts, Merger Activity, and Shareholder Wealth

-We evaluate the impact of the Domestic Production Activities Deduction (DPAD) on mergers and acquisitions.
+We study the impact of the Domestic Production Activities Deduction (DPAD) on mergers and acquisitions.
 DPAD reduces effective corporate income tax rates for firms based on their income from work or goods made in the US.
-We find that acquisition spending increases substantially for firms in industries with large DPAD-related corporate income tax cuts.
-Other results indicate that the quality of acquisitions by DPAD-advantaged firms varies as predicted by existing theories of the firm.
-Specifically, DPAD improves acquisition quality for bidders with financial constraints or for those that depend on major business counterparties, but not for bidders in non-competitive industries.
+Results indicate that the quantity and quality of acquisitions by DPAD-advantaged firms conform to the predictions of the neoclassical theory of the firm.
+Specifically, acquisitions, particularly those cash-financed, increase substantially for firms in industries with large DPAD-related tax cuts.
+Moreover, DPAD improves acquisition quality for deals in which acquirers and targets are likely to generate incremental DPAD tax benefits through their merger.

 Keywords: Corporate Tax Deduction; Acquisitions; Firm Performance; Agency Problems